Student Loans

 - Consider applying for an income-driven repayment (IDR) plan to make your payments more affordable.

-I am not financially able to make my student loan payments in 2022.
-What can I do?
+What can I do if I am not financially able to make my student loan payments when the payment pause ends?

 Paying off student debt can be scary and confusing.
 If you do not feel financially secure enough to make your student loan payments, talk with you loan provider about repayment plan options.
 Instead of having a traditional repayment plan, you might qualify for an Income-Driven Repayment Plan, like Pay As You Earn Repayment (PAYE); Income-Based Repayment (IBR); and Income-Contingent Repayment (ICR) Plans.